 Hover the mouse over any object to see a pop-up information summary, or hints for optional actions.

 The Web Review interface supports cross-probing between schematic and PCB documents.
-This functionality, which is enabled by default, can be controlled from the interface's settings menu - accessed by clicking the control, at the top-right.
+This functionality, which is enabled by default, can be controlled from the interface's settings menu – accessed by clicking the menu associated with the user icon at the top-right.

-Cross-probing only works provided the relevant source and target documents are both open in separate Web Review instances (on separate browser tabs).
-It can be useful to have the browser tabs separated and docked side by side on your desktop.
+Cross-probing only works provided the relevant source and target documents are both open in separate Web Review instances (on separate browser tabs/windows).
+It can be useful to have the browser views separated and docked side by side on your desktop.
 In addition, the PCB Viewing mode must be 2D.

 Click to select an object on a schematic source document to have the corresponding object selected on the PCB document, and vice-versa.
 The following are examples: